alexandreparra/rust-template-manager/README.md

 Rust Template Manager (rtm) is a simple CLI program used to create/copy/delete files from your system default template folder.

-It is meant to be minimal and straightforward so it only works on systems with greatly defined default template folders.
+Rtm works by searching for your "Templates" folder inside your home directory, so for example, it doesn't follow the XDG convention on Linux.
+That's because rtm is meant to run on GUI and terminal systems (like WSL) too, so you can take advantage of template management on any type of system.

 ### Syntax
 Print your default template folder path: